This article was updated for accuracy and relevance on December 24th, 2021.

 Can’t change your scenery?
 Shift your mindset.

-What to do?
+What to do on a staycation?
 First, don’t despair.
 When it comes down to it, a traditional vacation is more of a mindset than anything else.
 (Think about it - have you ever booked travel seeking adventure and relaxation, only to find yourself stuck in the same habits and headspace, checking your work email every 15 minutes, caught in a web of worries and to-do lists from home?)

 Just as surely as a travel vacation can be ruined by the wrong approach, it’s totally possible to flip that script and experience your ordinary surroundings in a fresh way.
 It's time to find the perfect or fun for you and the girls.

 Wondering what a staycation is?
 No worries, here we offer the ultimate guide to creating a staycation (vacation at home) experience during social distancing - or anytime you need it - that can feel just as liberating, indulgent, eye-opening, and new as the most exotic vacation locale.